theodi/ODI/node/procurement.md

    1. Sign-off on all spending under or above the Procurement Threshold requires the sign-off of either:

-		1. The CEO and the Financial Controller;
+		1. The CEO and the Director of Finance and Compliance;
-		1. The Chairman and the Financial Controller;
+		1. The Chairman and the Director of Finance and Compliance;
 		1. The CEO and one member of the Senior Management team; or
-		1. Two members of the Senior Management team and the Financial Controller
+		1. One member of the Senior Management team and the Director of Finance and Compliance

 1. Open data principles